apotonick/paperdragon/README.md

     gem 'paperdragon'

+Paperdragon is completely decoupled from ActiveRecord.
+Attachment-related calls are delegated to paperdragon objects, the model is solely used for persisting file UIDs.

+Where Paperclip or Carrierwave offer you a handy DSL to configure the processing, Paperdragon comes with an API.
+You _program_ what you wanna do.
+This is only a tiny little bit more code and gives you complete control over the entire task.

+The goal is to make you _understand_ what is going on.

-* you control processing and storage, e.g. first thumbnails and cropping, then process the rest. easy to sidekiq.
+* you control processing and storage, e.g. first thumbnails and cropping, then process the rest. easy to sidekiq. error handling

 File